lmmx/minder/docs/usage/index.md

     ```py
     Hello world
-    Got response=[{'error': 'division by zero', 'where': 'division'}]
+    Got response=[{'result': {'error': 'division by zero', 'where': 'division'}, 'success': False}]
     ```

-In this example we simply use logical `or` to give the `errors` if any exist.
+In this example we expose a reliable interface of a `result` and `success` boolean.

-We could also return the `Minder` instance and handle success/failure at the call site.
+We could also return the `Minder` instance and handle success/failure at the call site, but the assumption is we would rather have this prepared for us.